META-N1CK/css-exercises/grid/02-grid-layout-2/README.md

 ![desired outcome wide](./desired-outcome-wide.png)

 ### Self Check
-- The gap is 15px
+- The gap is 15px - Done
-- The grid has two columns
+- The grid has two columns - Done
-- The grid has four rows
+- The grid has four rows - Done
-- The grid tracks do not use static sizes (no pixels!)
+- The grid tracks do not use static sizes (no pixels!) - Done
-- The second column is three times larger than the other
+- The second column is three times larger than the other - Done
-- The third row is five times larger than the others
+- The third row is five times larger than the others - Done
-- The rows and columns stretch wider when making the browser window bigger
+- The rows and columns stretch wider when making the browser window bigger - Done
-- The rows and columns stretch taller when making the browser window smaller
+- The rows and columns stretch taller when making the browser window smaller - Done